futoin/specs/draft/ftn2_spec_versioning.md

 The previous version should be available with "_vMAJOR" postfix/suffix in filename for easy accessibility purposes.

+### 2.3.3.
+Non-concept fixes in released versions
+Sometimes, issues are found right after release of new spec.

+When changes only fix spelling, typos and similar errors, it's allowed to apply them without spec version update.
+However, changelog must have a dedicated entry with third "patch" component of version.

 # 3. Requirements for specification release